macrespo42/100-python-exercises/README.md

-# ✨ 100 python exercices from beginner to advanced ✨
+# ✨ 100 python exercises from beginner to advanced ✨

 ## Summary :
  <details>